Neural Stochastic Differential Equations on Compact State Spaces: Theory, Methods, and Application to Suicide Risk Modeling: Experimental Setups

-\paragraph{Differential Equation Solver.} In \cref{fig:ito-inductive-bias}, we used the Ito-Milstein SDE solver.
-In \cref{fig:strat-inductive-bias}, we used the Dormand-Prince 8/7 ODE solver.
+\paragraph{Differential Equation Solver.} In \cref{fig:ito-inductive-bias}, we used the It\^o-Milstein SDE solver~\citep{itoMilsteinSolver}.
+In \cref{fig:strat-inductive-bias}, we used the Dormand-Prince 8/7 ODE solver~\citep{dormand1980family}.
 In all experiments, we simulated the dynamics for $t \in [0, 5]$ with a step size of $0.001$.
 We purposefully chose a small step size to ensure the faithfulness of the SDE solutions to the dynamics.

 \paragraph{Pathwise Expansion.} We used a truncation of $R = 40$ terms in the pathwise expansion (\cref{eq:kl-expansion}) for the experiment in \cref{fig:strat-inductive-bias}.
 We repeated the experiments with $R = 20$, $100$, and $200$ and observed the \emph{exact same behavior}, so we have omitted them for brevity.